boltrobotics/cmake-helpers/README.md

     |-- example_test.cpp
 ```

-Once the environment is set up (see [Details](#Details)), start the build with [make.sh](#make.sh)
+To start cmake build, the project provides bash script [make.sh](#make.sh).
-for all three platforms:
+For example, to build programs for all three platforms, run:
 ```
 ./make.sh -x -s -a -b mega -c atmega2560 -p /dev/ttyACM0 -- -DENABLE_TESTS=ON
 ```

-The script creates three directories where it builds the artifacts using proper toolchain:
+The script creates three directories, cmake generates Makefiles for corresponding toolchains
+within them, and make initiates the build in each of the directories:
 ```
 example/
 |-- ...